mlange-42/git-graph/README.md

 A command line tool to visualize Git history graphs in a comprehensible way, following different branching models.

-Exemplary for the GitFlow model, the aim is to have a structured graph like this:
+The aim is a structured graph of the branches.
+An example using the [GitFlow model](https://nvie.com/posts/a-successful-git-branching-model/) looks like this:

 ```
 ,-------- master